jeffhuang4704/vulasset/API.md

 ### The response

 The response from this API call contains all the necessary data in a single retrieval, as it is intended for the printout function.
-Pagination is not required for this API.

 The response strucutre like this.
 <p align="left">